emurdnt/take-home-assignment-react/README.md

 	Is the server running locally and accepting connections on that socket?
 ```

 I spent a good few hours fixing this port issue on my computer but I was unsuccessful.
+So the session-expiring task is untested but I implemented the task.

 ## Assumptions